CULT 3014 Heritage Interpretation

 Coordinator Felicity Picken Opens in new window

-Description This subject examines the theory and practice of heritage interpretation for visitors at natural and cultural heritage sites.
+Description In 2023, this subject is replaced by HUMN 3117 - Place-Making for Tourism and the Cultural Economics.
+This subject examines the theory and practice of heritage interpretation for visitors at natural and cultural heritage sites.
 It examines the development of heritage interpretation within national parks and museums and explores the various issues facing contemporary interpretation in the context of multicultural and postcolonial societies and the advent of digital media.

 School Social Sciences

 Check your HECS Band contribution amount via the Fees page.

 Equivalent Subjects LGYA 6067 Heritage Interpretation LGYA 1270 - Heritage Interpretation

 On successful completion of this subject, students should be able to:

 - Describe heritage interpretation theory and its relationship to communications, museology, media and informal learning

 - Apply knowledge of heritage interpretation at a variety of heritage sites, and critically assess practice in terms of heritage interpretation theory

 - Produce a heritage interpretation plan, drawing on relevant theory and practice

 - Synthesise and critically evaluate issues in contemporary heritage interpretation, namely, cross-cultural interpretation, digital media, multi-cultural contexts, postcolonial contexts and emerging perspectives in the field, particularly embodiment and aesthetics